don-han/vercon/README.md

 # vercon
 A version control system for a single user without any access to internet

-## Why not find a workaround for other VCS like git or svn?

-1. A workaround is a workaround.
-Since other VCS are designed to be used with mutliple people who have access to internet (to connect to remote), the workaround is going to be inherently hacky, meaning it's naturally complicated.
-The more complicated, the more likely something could go wrong.
-Vercon intends to be a convenient and intuitive alternative for those who do not need the full features of traditional VCS, yet wishes to preserve the history of the codes.

-2. The project became needed when I had to write a script on a server without any access to internet.
-Not only did it lack internet, it did not have VCS tools such as git.
-Vercon, which is a single bash script, can be easily transferred over with tools like `scp`.

 ## Usage

 ### easiest option